-Cycle Sprog is a family cycling website, which was set up by husband and wife team Chris Jones and Karen Gee in 2012.
-As parents of two young boys, they had been through 5 years of transporting one and then two children by bike - firstly for fun at weekends, and later as a method of getting to school each morning, and doing away with the daily “find a car parking space within 2 miles of the school” challenge.
+Cycle Sprog is a website all about cycling with kids, which husband and wife team Chris Jones and Karen Gee set up in 2012.
+As parents of two young boys, they had been through five years of transporting one and then two children by bike - firstly for fun at weekends, and later as a method of getting to school each morning, and doing away with the daily “find a car parking space within two miles of the school” challenge.

-The idea for Cycle Sprog emerged out of frustration at the considerable time spent online when one of the boys outgrew a way of being carried.
+The idea for Cycle Sprog emerged out of frustration at the considerable time they were spending online trying to find solutions to our transport needs each time one of the boys grew.

 Cycle Sprog - the family cycling website

 At Cycle Sprog we aim to provide an online ‘handbook’ for parents containing all the information they need to get cycling with their children.
 The website launched in 2012 as a small blog about cycling with very young children, and over the intervening years we've grown to be the UK's leading resource on cycling with kids, of all ages and abilities.
 At the same time Karen and Chris's boys have grown and the type of cycling they're able to do has become more adventurous too!